InflectionPointNFT/Avastars-Contracts/docs/project/UnitTestOutput.md

-    ✓ should not allow non-sysadmins to change the media URI base regardless of contract pause state (106899 gas) ✓ should not allow system administrator to change the view URI base when contract is not paused (25046 gas) ✓ should allow the sysadmin to change the view URI base when contract is paused (115193 gas) ✓ should allow anyone to get the metadata for an avastar prime ✓ should allow anyone to get the metadata for an avastar replicant
+    ✓ should not allow non-sysadmins to change the media URI base regardless of contract pause state (106899 gas) ✓ should not allow system administrator to change the view URI base when contract is not paused (25046 gas) ✓ should allow the sysadmin to change the view URI base when contract is paused (115193 gas) ✓ should allow anyone to retrieve the tokenURI for a given Avastar by Token ID ✓ should revert when trying to retrieve the tokenURI for an invalid Token ID ✓ should allow anyone to retrieve the mediaURI for a given Avastar by Token ID ✓ should revert when trying to retrieve the mediaURI for an invalid Token ID ✓ should allow anyone to retrieve the viewURI for a given Avastar by Token ID ✓ should revert when trying to retrieve the viewURI for an invalid Token ID ✓ should allow anyone to get the metadata for an avastar prime ✓ should allow anyone to get the metadata for an avastar replicant ✓ should revert when trying to retrieve the metadata for an invalid Token ID

   Contract: AvastarPrimeMinter
     ✓ should allow anyone to deposit ETH (64180 gas)